Mary Kay Inc. Spearheads Ocean Conservation Efforts at the 11th Annual World Ocean Summit

-Mary Kay Inc.,a global leader in women's empowerment and staunch advocate for sustainability, is once again at the forefront of global ocean conservation efforts.
-The beauty brand was proud to participate at the 11th Annual World Ocean Summit Expo, held in Lisbon, Portugal, from March 11-13.
+DALLAS, TX / ACCESSWIRE / April 4, 2024 / Mary Kay Inc., a global leader in women's empowerment and staunch advocate for sustainability, is once again at the forefront of global ocean conservation efforts.
+The beauty brand was proud to participate at the 11th Annual World Ocean Summit & Expo, held in Lisbon, Portugal, from March 11-13.
 As a bronze level sponsor for the second consecutive year, Mary Kay demonstrated its unwavering commitment to fostering a sustainable blue economy as a private sector representative and through its long-standing collaboration with The Nature Conservancy (TNC).

 Sandra Silva, General Manager of Mary Kay Portugal, took an active role in the panel discussion titled "Developing Blue Nature-based Projects."
 Silva shared insights on the crucial need for collaborative efforts in marine conservation and highlighted the impact of incorporating gender perspectives in initiatives tackling climate change challenges and biodiversity loss.